Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 Participating satellite nodes: `nebbiolo2` (Linux), `palomino4` (Windows), `merida1` (Mac x86_64).

-These builds run on Tuesdays and Fridays, with report published the same day (about 4 hrs after the builds started).
+These builds run on Tuesday and Friday afternoons, after the software builds are done, with report published the same day (about 4 hrs after the builds started).

 See crontabs on `bbscentral1` and all the satellite nodes for the details.